This page shows you how to resolve issues that you might encounter when using Eventarc.

 If applicable, do the following:

-Pub/Sub topic not foundis returned, recreate the trigger and create the topic:
+Pub/Sub topic not foundis returned, recreate the trigger for a specific provider, event type, and destination](/eventarc/docs/targets#triggers) and then create the topic.

 Pub/Sub topic status is unknownis returned, run the command to describe the trigger again.